-To cover holes on wood grain, plan to buy three shades of putty -- one that matches the lightest and darkests wood grains as well as one halfway between them.
+To cover holes on wood grain, plan to buy three shades of putty—one that matches the lightest and darkest wood grains as well as one halfway between them.

 Mix a pinch of each of the three shades together until you have a hue that's as close as possible to your original cabinet.

-Pro Tip: Let some of the putty mixture dry beforehand to see if the color changes.
+Editor's Tip: Let some of the putty mixture dry beforehand to see if the color changes.
+Make adjustments as needed.

 Use your finger to apply a pinch of putty to the cabinet where the hole is located.
 Push the putty into the hole to fill it completely.

 Use a putty knife to compact the putty, and scrape the flat edge of the knife across the hole to create a smooth surface.

 Use a damp cloth to remove excess putty.